bihealth/NeatMS/docs/first-steps/getting-started.md

 ## Import NeatMS

-After installation, you should be able to import NeatMS as a package
+After installation, you should be able to import NeatMS.

 ``` python
 import NeatMS as ntms